 There are fantastic firework displays on Saturday evenings and Sunday 27th October - sponsored by the fantastic Heights of Abraham attraction in Matlock Bath.
 The fireworks light up the skies around Matlock Bath in multi-colours.
 The firework displays begin at 9pm with the best viewing positions being in the Bandstand area of Derwent Gardens.

-Tickets for 2019 are £6.50 on Saturdays (£5.50 concessions) and £5.50 on Sundays (£4.50 concessions) if bought online in advance - apart from the final Sunday (27 October) when Saturday prices apply.
-Accompanied under 16s continue to be free, with concessions available for OAPs.
-Online tickets can be booked until 6pm on the night of the event.
+Tickets for 2019 were £6.50 on Saturdays (£5.50 concessions) and £5.50 on Sundays (£4.50 concessions) if bought online in advance - apart from the final Sunday (27 October) when Saturday prices apply.
+Accompanied under 16s continued to be free, with concessions available for OAPs.
+Online tickets could be booked until 6pm on the night of the event.

-On the night it will cost £8.00 on Saturdays (£7.00 concessions) and £7.00 on Sundays (£6.00 concessions) - £1.50 more expensive than the online prices.
-On-the-night tickets are not guaranteed and will not be available if the event sells out in advance.
+On the night it cost £8.00 on Saturdays (£7.00 concessions) and £7.00 on Sundays (£6.00 concessions) - £1.50 more expensive than the online prices.
+On-the-night tickets are not guaranteed and are not available if the event sells out in advance.

-Every Saturday in 2019 includes a fireworks finale (as does the final night on Sunday 27 October), with numbers in Derwent Gardens restricted to a maximum of 6,000 - down from 8,000, the maximum in 2016 and previous years - to improve crowd movement and enjoyment for visitors.
+Every Saturday in 2019 included a fireworks finale, with numbers in Derwent Gardens restricted to a maximum of 6,000 - down from 8,000, the maximum in 2016 and previous years - to improve crowd movement and enjoyment for visitors.

-To enhance the reputation of Sundays as a "family night", entertainment starts and finishes earlier, running from 6-8.15pm to take account of the fact that younger visitors have school the following morning.
+To enhance the reputation of Sundays as a "family night", entertainment started and finished earlier, running from 6-8.15pm to take account of the fact that younger visitors have school the following morning.

 Well behaved dogs on leads are welcome at the Illuminations, but owners should be aware that the fireworks are loud and can cause distress to some animals.
 Here's some advice from the RSPCA on pets and fireworks.